FDA Approves KYGEVVI®, the First and Only Treatment for Thymidine Kinase 2 deficiency (TK2d)

 Research

-In the past, people with congenital myasthenic syndromes (CMS) were often told they had myasthenia gravis (MG) and were subjected to years of pointless immunosuppressive therapy.
+In the past, people with congenital myasthenic syndromes (CMS) were often told they had myasthenia gravis (MG) and were subjected to years of unwarranted immunosuppressive therapy.

 Looking for more information, support or ways to get involved?